The following new countries and zones were officially recognised free from disease at this year’s General Session and will be delivered a certificate:

-- Latvia has been recognised as being “free from PPR”;
+- Croatia was recognised as being “free from Peste des petits ruminants (PPR)”;